 - Increase in the expenses or special needs of the child

-While remarriage can be a basis for increasing child support if the paying parent’s household income has increased substantially, remarriage and having new children is generally not a valid reason to request a decrease in child support.
+Discussing these with your Arizona child support lawyer is important because while remarriage can be a basis for increasing child support if the paying parent’s household income has increased substantially, remarriage and having new children is generally not a valid reason to request a decrease in child support.
 Even if a paying parent’s expenses have increased due to a new child or family members, the court will generally not penalize the existing children by decreasing their support.
 However, if the parent receiving support remarries and now has a two-income household, the paying parent may be able to argue for a decrease in support due to the other parent’s new resources.

 In addition, a court will not modify a child support order if your unemployment or underemployment is not involuntary.
 In too many situations, a parent may choose to make less than they can in order to influence a child support modification.
 A court can often recognize when a parent is voluntarily not working and will then impute a certain amount of income based on the parent’s true earning potential.